cair/TextUnderstandingTsetlinMachine/dataset/README.md

-The dataset described and referred to in the paper (Section III.A).
+The clinically derived dataset described and referred to in the paper (Section III.A).

 The last column in the dataset is the binary target class (0, negative; 1, positive).